Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

     return (CONCRETE, 0)
 ```

-We will also create a hook for the function `strncpy`, the function is used to copy the `argv[1]` into a local buffer in the stack, this local buffer represents the password provided by the user.
-Since this buffer is the one we want to know the different values, we will set this buffer as *symbolic* in order to apply symbolic execution, and obtain the different expressions.
+We will also create a hook for the `strncpy` function.
+This function is used to copy the argument `argv[1]` into a local buffer in the stack, which represents the password provided by the user.
+Since we want to calculate this buffer, we will set it as *symbolic*.
+This will allow us to apply symbolic execution and obtain the different expressions associated with it.

 ```python
 def strncpy(triton_ctx):